 Tours of the cave are kid-friendly and take you along a well-defined path through stalagmites and beneath stalactites.
 But that isn’t the only cave on the island.

-A day trip to the northern coast of Puerto Rico, near the town of Arecibo, allows you to explore Cueva del Indio, an inexpensive hidden cave along the coast, and the picturesque Cueva Ventana or Window Cave.
+A day trip to the northern coast of Puerto Rico, near the town of Arecibo, allows you to explore Cueva del Indio, an inexpensive hidden cave along the coast.

-Visiting Cueva Ventana requires a guided hiking tour.
-You can book a guided day trip from San Juan that will take you to both Cueva Ventana and Cueva del Indio, if you prefer to let someone else make the arrangements and do the driving.
+You can book a guided cave tubing tour that meets up in Arecibo or book a day trip from San Juan that takes you to Cueva del Indio and Camuy Caverns, if you prefer to let someone else make the arrangements and do the driving.

 Hike in the El Yunque National Forest

 El Yunque Rainforest is the only rainforest in the US National Forest System.
 It is a great place to experience the diversity of a tropical climate and teach kids about the environment.

 There are several popular hikes in El Yunque that are easy and kid-friendly, including la Mina Trail, which was damaged in Hurricane Maria but could reopen in late 2024.

 The trail follows a river and then ends at a picturesque waterfall that cascades into a small natural pool that is gentle and shallow enough for a family swim.

 For families visiting Puerto Rico with kids over the age of five, you can book an excursion that takes you to the El Yunque National Forest and to an area with natural waterslides.